KakarlaSusritha/Dice_Roller_1/README.md

 # Dice_Roller_1
-Learning 1 learnt from udacity classes.
+Learning :
+  1. adding a button
+  2. add an image

-This project consists of basic button and image view
+Connect this project to see what's going with just a button and an image